 Land Management Symposium

-The 2024 Land Management Symposium will bring together subject matter experts in the fields of water conservation, soil regeneration stream restoration, land use, fire mitigation and recovery and other related topics.
+The 2025 Land Management Symposium will bring together subject matter experts in the fields of water conservation, soil regeneration stream restoration, land use, fire mitigation and recovery and other related topics.
 It will focus on lands and properties utilizing a Sustainable Multi-Use Paradigm.

 To allow for preeminent networking and personal access opportunities to distinguished experts in their fields, there will be a maximum of 50 attendees.

-Hosted at Philmont Scout Ranch in Cimarron, NM, the symposium will begin the evening of August 19, 2024 and conclude the morning of August 23rd.
+Hosted at Philmont Scout Ranch in Cimarron, NM, the symposium will begin the evening of August 18, 2025, and conclude the morning of August 22.
 All meals will be provided.
 Housing is in VIP lodging at the Ranch or, if preferred, rooms are available in the Village of Cimarron.

-Conservation and the Boy Scouts of America
+Conservation and Scouting America

 Our commitment extends to the outdoors and related youth awards, projects, and educational programs at Philmont and all our High Adventure bases and camps.
 It is a core component of Scouting.